decaf-dev/obsidian-dataloom/README.md

 ### Table Definition Files

-Table definition files contain the markdown for your table.
-They also contain `columnIds` and `rowIds` that are connected to each column and row of the table.
+A table definition file contains the table markdown for a Notion-Like Table.
+It also contains specific ids that are needed to maintain the integrity of the table in the React application.

 **Example table definition file**